Relay.app vs. Zapier

 Human-in-the-loop oversight has long been a differentiator for Relay.app, though Zapier has started closing the gap.

-Relay.app edge: Human-in-the-loop is native, available on all plans, and deeply integrated.
+Relay.app edge: Human-in-the-loop is native, available on all plans, and deeply integrated into every workflow.

 Zapier edge: Covers the basics with approval and data collection steps.